vanalex/streaming-events/README.md

-# Streaming CDC demo: Coinbase → Redpanda Connect → Redpanda → Redis → Streamlit
+# Streaming Event demo: Coinbase → Redpanda Connect → Redpanda → Redis → Streamlit

 This stack ingests live Coinbase ticker events over WebSocket into Redpanda using Redpanda Connect, sinks them to Redis, and visualizes them in a Streamlit app.